mlatcl/mlphysical/_lamd/multifidelity.md

 which can all be seen as auxiliary tasks in support of a single primary task.}

+\newslide{Multi-fidelity Modeling}

+\slides{* Combining different quality data sources
+  * High-fidelity: Close to "true" but expensive/limited observations
+  * Low-fidelity: Abundant but approximate data
+  * Systematic combination for better predictions
+  * Support for multiple fidelity levels}

-\notes{In this notebook, we shall investigate a selection of multi-fidelity models based on Gaussian processes which are readily available in `EmuKit`.
+\notes{In this lecture, we shall investigate a selection of multi-fidelity models based on Gaussian processes which are readily available in `EmuKit`.
 We start by investigating the traditional linear multi-fidelity model as proposed in [@Kennedy-predicting00].